ppy/osu-wiki/news/2021/2021-11-09-performance-points-star-rating-updates.md

 ![Star rating adjustments graph](/wiki/shared/news/2021-11-08-performance-points-star-rating-updates/star-rating-function.png)

-If you're interested in the mathematical details of this change, please consult  [**the initial proposal document**](https://docs.google.com/document/d/10DZGYYSsT_yjz2Mtp6yIJld0Rqx4E-vVHupCqiM4TNI/edit?usp=sharing) written up by [Naitsirk](https://osu.ppy.sh/users/8202998).
+If you're interested in the mathematical details of this change, please consult  [**the initial proposal document**](https://docs.google.com/document/d/10DZGYYSsT_yjz2Mtp6yIJld0Rqx4E-vVHupCqiM4TNI/edit?usp=sharing) written up by ::Naitsirk::{ user-id=8202998 }.

 ### New Flashlight difficulty skill

 Flashlight in difficulty calculation is now revamped, as it moves from an object count-based multiplier applied to the Aim skill to a brand new skill of its own.

-The difficulty that Flashlight adds to a map is now measured much more accurately, thanks to [**MBmasher**](https://osu.ppy.sh/users/4498616)'s change in [this pull request](https://github.com/ppy/osu/pull/14217).
+The difficulty that Flashlight adds to a map is now measured much more accurately, thanks to ::**MBmasher**::{ user-id=4498616 }'s change in [this pull request](https://github.com/ppy/osu/pull/14217).

 Previously, the object count-based method posed a number of issues.
 Flow aim (used for hitting streams) is mostly represented by the speed skill, not aim.
 Additionally, the aim skill, unsurprisingly, only measures the aim difficulty, not the Flashlight difficulty.
 To put this simply, there will be types of jumps that are hard to aim but quite easy to read with Flashlight, and vice versa.